scambier/ecs-machina/README.md

 ## Components

 Components are plain old JavaScript objects, that must have a `_type` attribute.
-The `_type` is a string discriminating the Component's type, and serves as a [type guard](https://basarat.gitbooks.io/typescript/docs/types/typeGuard.html#user-defined-type-guards).
+The `_type` is a Symbol discriminating the Component's type, and serves as a [type guard](https://basarat.gitbooks.io/typescript/docs/types/typeGuard.html#user-defined-type-guards).

 ### Writing the declaration of a Component